What is Emotional Validation? A Guide for Parents

 • “I can tell you’re really upset.”

-• “This feels really hard right now.”
+• “This feels hard right now.”

 • “Yes, that does sound tough.”